 Then it stopped, and she was alone again.

-Her body expanded back to normal size, her lungs deflated of her held breath, and sounds of Suga’s searching returned.
+Her body expanded back to normal size, her lungs released their desperate grip on her breath, and sounds of Suga’s searching returned.
 It was so hard to go back to being normal when things certainly weren’t normal.
-She wasn’t normal.
+Ultimately, she wasn’t normal.
 Her mind went back to the pills resting in her drawer.

 ‘I don’t need them.
 There is nothing wrong with me.’